 Patron Checking Benefit

-This account offers additional benefits such as one free box of checks each year and unlimited cashier’s checks drawn on the account at no fee.
+This account offers additional benefits such as one free box of checks each year and up to five cashier’s checks each month drawn on the account at no fee.
 You must be at least 62 years old to receive these benefits.